TanStack/query/docs/reference/useInfiniteQuery.md

   - When new data is received for this query, this function receives both the first page of the infinite list of data and the full array of all pages.
   - It should return a **single variable** that will be passed as the last optional parameter to your query function.
   - Return `undefined` to indicate there is no previous page available.
-- `isRefetching: boolean`
-  - Is `true` whenever a background refetch is in-flight, which _does not_ include initial `loading` or fetching of next or previous page
-  - Is the same as `isFetching && !isLoading && !isFetchingNextPage && !isFetchingPreviousPage`

 **Returns**

-The returned properties for `useInfiniteQuery` are identical to the [`useQuery` hook](../reference/useQuery), with the addition of the following:
+The returned properties for `useInfiniteQuery` are identical to the [`useQuery` hook](../reference/useQuery), with the addition of the following and a small difference in `isRefetching`:

 - `data.pages: TData[]`
   - Array containing all pages.